HaMerotz LaMillion 2: Cast

+Eleven teams competed on this season.
 At 18 years old, Adel was the youngest contestant on The Amazing Race excluding the American version's Family Edition.
 The casting of Firass & Shira led to calls from far-right groups such as Lehava for a boycott of the show due to opposition against interfaith relationships.

 Future appearances

 Adel Bespalov later appeared on the ninth season of the Israeli edition of Big Brother along with Season 4 contestant Liron "Tiltil" Orfeli and Season 6 contestant Neta Barazani as part of a second wave of houseguests with a secret assignment in order to earn their way into the Big Brother house.
 Adel earned her way into the house and finished seventh.
 In 2020, Akiva & Anaelle appeared on the Israeli version of Wife Swap.
 In 2021, Bespalov competed on the third season of Power Couple VIP.

 Results

 The following teams, with their relationships at the time of filming, participated in this season.
 This table is not reflective of all content broadcast on television, due to the inclusion (or exclusion) of data.
 Listed by finishing order: